Apoorva0021/MICDROP/models/README.md

-Hey!
-This folder is for all  models that we’re using in this STT project.
+Hey! this is one of those models that we used to test.

 right no we are testing Vosk model: